 To make this paella, start by chopping up a yellow onion, and saute in a paella pan on medium heat (if you don’t have a paella pan, use a wok or a frying pan).
-When the onion is tender and translucent, add peas, the seafood with the sauce, and let it cook on medium heat for a few minutes.
-Add water, 1 tsp of saffron, 1 tsp of smoked paprika and let it simmer until reduced.
-Meanwhile, microwave the steamed rice then add it to pan to simmer for about 5 more minutes.
-You can add thin slices of red bell pepper at the end to make it more colourful and festive, salt to taste and garnish with chopped fresh parsley.
+When the onion is tender and translucent, add peas, and the seafood with the sauce, and let it cook on medium heat for a few minutes.
+Add water, 1 tsp of saffron, and 1 teaspoon of smoked paprika, and let it simmer until reduced.
+Meanwhile, microwave the steamed rice then add it to the pan to simmer for about 5 more minutes.
+You can add thin slices of red bell pepper at the end to make it more colorful and festive, salt to taste and garnish with chopped fresh parsley.

 To make things even more interesting, we will be serving this with cranberry sauce on the side.
 Makes an interesting combination doesn’t it?